 No surgery is the same, and most cosmetic surgery has a shelf life that can range from a few years to more than a decade, while those who go under the knife can have longer – and longer – lasting effects.
 A good understanding of what happens before, during, and after the procedure can help to manage expectations properly.

-While nothing replaces the advice of a Cosmetic Surgery Perth specialist, we have compiled a list of the most popular cosmetic surgery procedures in Australia and the reasons for their popularity.
+While nothing replaces the advice of a Cosmetic Surgeon specialist, we have compiled a list of the most popular cosmetic surgery procedures in Australia and the reasons for their popularity.
 If you consider breast enlargement as the next big thing in cosmetic surgery, here’s what you need to know.
 Breast augmentation is the second most popular cosmetic surgery after breast cancer surgery, followed by breast implants.